 How does Sea Harvest's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Sea Harvest's score of 6 is lower than 87% of the industry.
+Sea Harvest's score of 6 is higher than 84% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Sea Harvest reported total carbon emissions of approximately 191,168,000 kg CO2e, comprising about 130,456,000 kg CO2e from Scope 1 and about 60,712,000 kg CO2e from Scope 2 emissions.
-This represents an increase from 2022, where total emissions were approximately 184,848,000 kg CO2e, with Scope 1 emissions at about 125,391,000 kg CO2e and Scope 2 emissions at about 59,457,000 kg CO2e.
-In 2021, the company recorded total emissions of approximately 179,458,000 kg CO2e, with Scope 1 emissions at about 121,464,000 kg CO2e and Scope 2 emissions at about 57,994,000 kg CO2e.
-Despite these figures, Sea Harvest has not disclosed any specific reduction targets or initiatives aimed at decreasing their carbon footprint.
-The company has not committed to any science-based targets or climate pledges, indicating a potential area for improvement in their climate strategy.
-Overall, while Sea Harvest's emissions have fluctuated over the past few years, the absence of defined reduction commitments suggests a need for enhanced climate action within the organisation.
+This represents an increase from 2022, where emissions were approximately 184,848,000 kg CO2e, with Scope 1 at about 125,391,000 kg CO2e and Scope 2 at about 59,457,000 kg CO2e.
+In 2021, the company recorded total emissions of approximately 179,458,000 kg CO2e, with Scope 1 emissions at about 121,464,000 kg CO2e and Scope 2 at about 57,994,000 kg CO2e.
+Despite the increase in emissions over the past three years, Sea Harvest has not publicly disclosed specific reduction targets or initiatives aimed at decreasing their carbon footprint.
+The company has not committed to any science-based targets or climate pledges, indicating a potential area for future improvement in their climate strategy.
+As a significant player in the seafood industry, Sea Harvest's emissions profile reflects the broader challenges faced by the sector in addressing climate change and reducing greenhouse gas emissions.

 Access structured emissions data, company-specific emission factors, and source documents